nk691929/collaborative_inventory/README.md

 My Awesome Inventory App (Built with a Little Help!)

-I made this app to manage inventory with my team.
-It's built with Flutter and Riverpod and it handles things really smoothly, especially when the Wi-Fi is shaky.
+I made this app to manage inventory.
+It's built with Flutter and Riverpod and it handles things really smoothly, especially when the network is shaky.
 It looks simple, but there's a lot going on under the hood!

 The Cool Stuff It Can Do